sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 - Send signal to cluster master.
 - Master tells existing workers to stop accepting new connections.
 - Master forks new workers from new code.
-- Existing workers shutdown gracefully.
+- Existing workers shut down gracefully.

 Note: master never stops.
 There are always workers accepting new connections.
 Workers close out existing connections before dying.